qdl-dev/HealthCheck/data/.img/readme.txt

-This is a directory of downloading images.
+This is a cache directory for downloading images.